Overview of management and APIs

 - Fully segregated divisions with single centralized global security operations teams

-The Microsoft Defender ATP solution is built on top of an integration-ready platform.
+The Microsoft Defender for Endpoint solution is built on top of an integration-ready platform.

-Microsoft Defender ATP exposes much of its data and actions through a set of programmatic APIs.
-Those APIs will enable you to automate workflows and innovate based on Microsoft Defender ATP capabilities.
+Defender for Endpoint exposes much of its data and actions through a set of programmatic APIs.
+Those APIs will enable you to automate workflows and innovate based on Defender for Endpoint capabilities.

-The Microsoft Defender ATP APIs can be grouped into three:
+The Defender for Endpoint APIs can be grouped into three:

 - Raw data streaming API